bihealth/kiosc-server/docs/source/usage_cookbook.rst

 - **Initial**: The image was just downloaded and the container has not been started for the first time yet.
-- **Running**: The container is running and you can access the service provided by the container.
+- **Running**: The container is running.
+Note that this does not mean that you can access the app, since the container may need some time to download data before starting the app.
 - **Paused**: The processes inside the container are sleeping and do not consume resources, but can be restarted at any time.
-- **Stopped**: The container has been killed by a user.
+- **Exited**: The container has been stopped by a user.
+It can be restarted at any time.
+- **Terminated**: If the app is not accessed by anyone for a long time, it is stopped automatically.
+It can be restarted at any time.
+The inactivity timeout can be chosen when creating or updating the container.
 - **Failed**: Something went wrong inside the container, you should report this error to the container's authors.